 The study focused on two areas: fathers’ presence and their involvement.
-While the results are interesting, I’m more concerned about how well you’re connecting with your children.
+While the results are interesting, this is more about how well you’re connecting with your children.

 First, the research: 27% of children are currently living apart from their fathers, and 46% of all fathers have at least one child who doesn’t live with them, and 31% report that all of their children were born out of wedlock.

 Obviously, a dad’s family situation plays a huge role in his involvement in his children’s lives.
 A high percentage of married fathers were found to take an active role in their kids’ day-to-day activities: playing together, eating together, and talking about the day.
 The following stats are encouraging: Married fathers spent 6.5 hours a week with their children — up from 2.7 hours per week in 1960.

 Among dads who don’t live with their kids, 40% stay in touch by phone or email several times a week; almost a third do so only once a month.
 One in five nonresident fathers visit their children more than once a week.
 Here’s the discouraging news: 27% have not seen their children in the past year.